AhhEagle/projecthost/myStore-api/README.md

 # Storefront Backend Endpoints
-This is a project completed in fullfillment of udacity nanodegree.
-It is built with NodeJs.
+This is a project is built with NodeJs.
 The API route and database schema is contained in the [REQUIREMENT.md](https://github.com/AhhEagle/storefront_api/blob/main/REQUIREMENTS.md)

 ## Exploring The Project